funny-nation/Funny-Nation/src/features/anonymous-msg/README.md

 # Anonymous Message

-User use command: /anonymous
+User use command: /anonymous setname, then he/she can set the nike name of anonymous message.

-He/She would have a modal for filling out the anonymous message.

-After filled out, the message would be sent to the recent channel.
+If use use command: /anonymous send, then he/she can send anonymous message.